Hchoudhry15/-DisasterReliefAid-App/README.md

 #### Features

 - Chat System
-  - Created backend for chat system using Firebase
+  - Created backend chat system using Firebase
+  - Chats are saved between users
+  - Users can look up other user’s emails and start a chat with them
+  - Created search bar widget that finds users to chat with
+      - When a user is not in the database, the correct error message pops up
+  - Created chat bubble widget for front end in chats
+  - Chats are ordered based on time
-  - Created UI Widgets for chat system
+  - Created text controller widget that sends the chat messages
+  - Chats update realtime
 - Help Requests
   - Users can now successfully request help
   - Created Firebase Function to process help requests and send them to the correct volunteers